markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History

+Update 23rd April 2021 - "TL:DR; You should read this book."

 Update 21st April 2021 - "Trying to answer Richard Toye's questions in the introduction - 'Why this?' and 'Why now?'"

 Update 19th April 2021 - "In order to manage a project, you need transparency.
 When you achieve that transparency, you get bad news.
 You have to do something with the bad news.
 What do you do with the bad news?"